sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 Now we have seen what's partial-unification is all about, let's resume its history and what's going to happen:

 - the types partial-unification was introduced on April 2016 in the PR [#5102 | SI-2712 Add support for partial unification of type constructors](https://github.com/scala/scala/pull/5102) ([SI-2712 | Implement higher-order unification for type constructor inference](https://issues.scala-lang.org/browse/SI-2712));
 - on the 11 April 2018, the PR [#6309 | Partial unification unconditional](https://github.com/scala/scala/pull/6309) was merged in the compiler to use it by default and remove the flag!
 Why anybody would want to disable it anyway.
-It only brings fixes.
+It only brings fixes. :muscle:

 **Scala 2.12.6 will be the first release where -Ypartial-unification flag won't be needed.**